ivannicolas414/Max-Bot/Readme.md

 - [x] UseLessWeb Command

 **Moderator Features** :
-- [x] Annocement Command - It allows the moderator to announce anything in Annocement Channel
+- [x] Annoucement Command - It allows the moderator to announce anything in Annoucement Channel
 - [x] Ban Command - Bans a user
 - [x] Poll Command - It allows the moderator to warn a user in the server.
 - [x] Check Warn Command - It allows to check number of warns given to a user.